-The basic Mimosa requires just three ingredients: triple sec, orange juice and Champagne.
-Because the sparkling wine is added last, it does the mixing for you so there's no need to give it a stir.
+The basic Mimosa requires just three ingredients: triple sec, orange juice, and Champagne.
+Since the sparkling wine is added last, it does the mixing for you so there's no need to give it a stir.
 It's a fabulous 'pour and drink' cocktail that makes entertaining a breeze.

 Add a Splash to the Classic Mimosa